Inpatient Overflow Management with Proximal Policy Optimization: Case Study

 Second, Figure~\ref{fig:trade-off1} shows that the fully-separate design is the most sensitive to increases in simulation days and training epochs among the three designs.
 It is because this design learns a separate policy for each epoch and requires significantly more data and longer training to achieve good performance.
 In contrast, Figure~\ref{fig:trade-off2} indicates that the fully-connected design benefits from increased network depth, since deeper networks better capture the complex differences across epochs while using a shared policy representation.
 These numerical findings align with the advantages and limitations of each design discussed in Section~\ref{Subsec: Policy representation}.

-\textbf{Other tailored designs. } Table~\ref{tab:PPO compare VdVs} compares the average costs from using our proposed basis function against those used in \cite{dai2019inpatient}, with varying amounts of simulation data.
-The table shows that our proposed basis functions are much less sensitive to the number of simulation days per actor.
-While the results with a larger dataset (10,000 days) are similar between the two sets of basis functions, the advantage of our proposed one becomes more evident with fewer simulation days (1,000 days) -- the more practical choice for real-world implementation of the algorithm.
-Moreover, the results in Appendix~\ref{sec: value function accuracy} show that our proposed basis functions consistently obtains more accurate approximation among the top 25\% most frequently visited states.
+\textbf{Other tailored designs. } Rows 4-5 of Table~\ref{tab:ablation summary} report the impact of replacing our tailored LSTD with (a) using basis functions in \cite{dai2019inpatient} and (b) using a NN-based value network, respectively.
+Table~\ref{tab:PPO compare VdVs} further compares the average costs of using our proposed basis functions against those in \cite{dai2019inpatient}, under different amounts of simulation data.
+The results show that our tailored basis functions are much less sensitive to the number of simulation days: while performance is similar with a large dataset (10,000 days), the advantage of our proposed functions becomes more evident with fewer simulation days (1,000 days), which is more practical for real-world implementation.
+Using the NN-based value network, on the other hand, shows worse final performance and requires extra time for training.
+This is likely due to higher variance and less stable value estimates for training the NN.
+See Appendix~\ref{subsubapp: NN critic} for detailed comparison.

-Batching is another key design for improving time efficiency, as discussed in Section~\ref{subsec:alg-implement}.
-We implement the original atomic decision process following~\cite{feng2021scalable} for our problem and compare it with our batching setup.
-The batching setup delivers similar performance to the original but reduces computational time by approximately 50\% (e.g., from two hours to one hour); see Appendix~\ref{sub-app: numerical techniques}.
+Row 6 of Table~\ref{tab:ablation summary} compares the batching approximation and the original sequential atomic updates.
+The batching setup substantially reduces computational time ($\sim50\%$) while maintaining similar performance.
 These findings show the value of our tailored designs in enhancing the time efficiency of the PPO algorithm.
-That is, by adapting to the queueing structure under the randomized atomic action setup, these tailored designs reduce sensitivity to the amount of simulation data.
 This not only speeds up the algorithm significantly but also makes it more practical for real-world applications where large-scale simulation data may be limited.

-\textbf{Impact of other parameters. } We present in Appendix~\ref{Subsec: additional NN structure results} a detailed performance comparison under various combinations of hyper-parameters.
+We present in Appendix~\ref{Subsec: additional NN structure results} a detailed performance comparison under various combinations of hyper-parameters (remaining rows of Table~\ref{tab:ablation summary}).
 The key takeaway remains consistent with our earlier discussion: our tailored PPO design captures the most salient features of the problem and is of first-order importance in reducing long-run average costs and improving computational efficiency.
 While tuning other hyper-parameters, such as the number of simulation days, training epochs, and policy update iterations, can further enhance performance, their impact is relatively marginal.